Nowcast3D: Reliable precipitation nowcasting via gray-box learning: Acknowledgement

 \section{Acknowledgement}

-The work is supported by the National Natural Science Foundation of China (No. 62276269, No. 92270118) and the Beijing Natural Science Foundation (No. 1232009).
-We sincerely thank Professor Xiaoding Yu, for his important contribution to the expert evaluation process.
+The work is supported by the National Natural Science Foundation of China (62276269, 92270118), the Beijing Natural Science Foundation (1232009), the National Key Research and Development Program of China (2025YFE0217100), and the Strategic Priority Research Program of the Chinese Academy of Sciences (XDB0620103).
+We sincerely thank Professor Xiaoding Yu, for his important contribution to the meteorologist evaluation process.
 We also extend our heartfelt thanks to the 160 anonymous meteorologists who participated in the meteorologist evaluation.